nhsconnect/FHIR-NRLS-API/pages/development/development_overview.md

 |[Delete](api_interaction_delete.html)|DELETE|Provider|Delete an NRL pointer|

 A system can be assured to perform both Consumer and Provider interactions, provided that all relevant prerequisites and requirements are met.

+### Content Types

+- The NRL Server MUST support both formal [MIME-types](https://www.hl7.org/fhir/STU3/http.html#mime-type) for FHIR resources:
+  - XML: `application/fhir+xml`
+  - JSON: `application/fhir+json`

+- The NRL Server MUST also support DSTU2 MIME-types for backwards compatibility:
+  - XML: application/xml+fhir
+  - JSON: application/json+fhir

+- The NRL Server MUST also gracefully handle generic XML and JSON MIME types:
+  - XML: `application/xml`
+  - JSON: `application/json`
+  - JSON: `text/json`

+- The NRL Server MUST support the optional `_format` parameter in order to allow the client to specify the response format by its MIME type.
+If both are present, the `_format` parameter overrides the `Accept` header value in the request.

+- If neither the `Accept` header nor the `_format` parameter are supplied by the client system, the NRL Server MUST return data in the default format of `application/fhir+xml`.

 ## 2. Prerequisites for NRL API